tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 1. <https://github.com/facebook/react-native/issues/17688>
 2. <https://github.com/facebook/react-native/issues/16536>

-maybe not the best but the easiest solution is to rollback to JDK 8:
+probably not the best but the easiest solution is to rollback to JDK 8:

 ```sh
 $ brew cask uninstall java